Khalid0md/Decentralized-bank-yield-farming/README.md

-# Advanced Sample Hardhat Project
+# Advanced Sample Hardhat Project - Decentralized Bank with yield farming and rewards functionality

 This project demonstrates an advanced Hardhat use case, integrating other tools commonly used alongside Hardhat in the ecosystem.